Shame

 EMDR (Eye Movement Desensitization and Reprocessing) is a structured, research-backed therapy that helps people process and move through painful memories.
 It’s most well-known for trauma treatment and PTSD, but it’s also helpful for other needs including anxiety,...

-BREAKUP INSIGHT: How Attachment Styles Impact the Experience of a Breakup (and What to Do Next) Breakups are hard.
-Whether it ended with a whisper or a bang, the aftermath can stir up everything from grief and longing to numbness or even relief.
-If you’ve ever...
+Breakups are hard.
+Whether it ended with a whisper or a bang, the aftermath can stir up everything from grief and longing to numbness or relief.
+Your attachment style might shape how you try to cope and help you understand what you might need to cope.
+Anxious...

 Conflict

-An Insight into Conflict: How Your Nervous Systems and Attachment Styles may be Arguing Most couples don’t just argue about what happened, they argue from very different emotional states.
-If you’ve ever felt like a conflict spiraled faster than you could think, or...
+When most couples argue about what happened they argue from very different emotional states.
+If you’ve ever felt like a conflict spiraled faster than you could think, or like your partner just shut down and disappeared emotionally, your attachment style and nervous...

 Attachment & Dating

-How Attachment Styles Show Up in Dating Dating can feel like emotional whiplash.
+Dating can feel like emotional whiplash.
 One minute you’re swapping memes and feeling hopeful, the next you’re ghosted by someone who seemed really into it.
-If you’ve ever wondered why dating feels so triggering (or why you keep...
+If you’ve ever wondered why dating feels so triggering (or why you keep ending up in the same patterns) your...